pyoner/svelte-search-engine/README.md

 	webSearchQueryAddition?: string;

-	/** The maximum size of the web search results set. */ webSearchResultSetSize?: number | string
+	/** The maximum size of the web search results set. */ webSearchResultSetSize?: number | string;

-	/** Extra terms added to search query using logical OR. */ webSearchQueryAddition?: string;

-	/** The maximum size of the web search results set. */ webSearchResultSetSize?: number | string
+	/** Specifies if SafeSearch is enabled for web search results. */ webSearchSafesearch?: 'off' | 'active';

-	...
+	/** Restricts results to files of a specified extension. */ as_filetype?: string;

 	/** Filters search results using Logical OR. */ as_oq?: string;